jeffreykegler/old_kollos/design/rewrite.md

 further.

 Intuitively,
-"Semantics-friendly" means that you can very quickly go from the "rewritten" symbols and rules back to the "original" symbols and rules.
+"semantics-friendly" means that you can very quickly go from the "rewritten" symbols and rules back to the "original" symbols and rules.
 And that you can do this, not only after